 Bottom line: Employees learn very quickly that if it’s important to you, you will talk about it, and if it’s not, you won’t.
 Keep talking about it!

 It is a fact of life that day-to-day distractions happen and compete for our attention.
 However, we cannot allow distractions to slow us down.
 We need to stay focused on tasks that keep moving the organization forward.

-Keeping a focus on goals is always a tender balancing act, but can be strategically managed.
+Focusing on goals is always a tender balancing act, but it can be strategically managed.

 In the same way, you stopped to think about and map out your goals – stop right now and create a plan that will enable you to achieve them!